TripleParity/docks-api/README.md

 # without running npm as root
 sudo usermod -aG docker $USER

-# Log out and log back in so that your group membership is re-evaluated.
+# Log out and log back in or restart so that your group membership is re-evaluated.

 docker swarm init